 I am the Undergraduate Education Manager in the Department and have worked in the area of admissions for over 10 years.
 I have recently taken on an increased role in Outreach and am really keen to diversify our admissions recruitment.
 I am excited to contribute to the EDI committee and am looking forward to the positive changes we can bring to the Department.

-I am a Lecturer in Chemistry and a Group Leader at the Francis Crick Institute.
+I am a Senior Lecturer in Chemistry and a Group Leader at the Francis Crick Institute.
 I joined the EDI committee in 2020 to learn how to better promote equity in an academic setting.

-I am undergraduate student in the Department of Chemistry.
+I am a PhD student in the Department of Chemistry.
 As a member of IntoUniversity from a young age, I know the importance of social mobility organisations in providing opportunities to students from lower socioeconomic backgrounds.
 I, therefore, joined the committee to provide my insights from my experiences within social mobility organisations to improve EDI within the Chemistry department